tomhillable/boat-for-sale/_posts/2019-03-25-oyster-sale.markdown

     <img src="{{ site.baseurl }}/img/750px/20.jpeg" />
 </div>

-Oyster has been well looked-after and has benefitted from many upgrades and replacements including new standing rigging (2018) and new sails (late 2017, used from July 2018).
-Oyster is lying in Gosport, is ready to sail and a full and recent survey is available on request.
+Oyster has been well looked-after and has benefitted from many upgrades and replacements including new standing rigging (2018) and new sails (late 2017, used from July 2018), new non-skid deck paint (2018), and new starter and house batteries (2018).
+Oyster is newly scrubbed and antifouled with newly serviced winches and new anodes (all April 2019).
+She is lying in Gosport is ready to sail and a full and recent survey is available on request.

 **Full specification is after the photos**